 Palms typically don’t react well to freezing temperatures.
 Exposure to frost and freezing weather will weaken trees and potentially damage them.
 When palms are vulnerable to cold, planting them with protection from North winds or beside bodies of water offer temperature stabilization to protect from frost.
 This area rarely experiences sustained freezing temperatures, but when they do occur, some palms will need protection.

 Every palm tree doesn’t have the same needs when it comes to sun exposure.
 Just as with other plants, some varieties need full sun exposure while others need shade.
 Before you shop with us, consider the landscape and establish the sun exposure patterns of the landscape to determine the best planting sites and palm tree varieties.

 Just as with sun exposure, the water and drainage demands of palm tree varieties will differ.
 Most palms require plenty of water, particular while becoming established.
 Depending on the palm chosen and the site for planting, you may need to establish an irrigation or drainage system.

 Whether you need palm trees for residential or commercial landscaping in Southwest Florida, you’ll find plenty of healthy options available for sale right here at Beltran’s Nursery and Landscape.
-Contact us at 239-645-1656 or drop in at our tree farm on Pine Island or nursery in Punta Gorda to browse in person.
+Contact us at 239-645-1656 or drop into nursery in Punta Gorda to browse in person.